reed-jones/phase/README.md

         processCssUrls: false,
         postCss: [ tailwindcss('./tailwind.config.js') ],
     })
+    .purgeCss()
     .phase()
 ```

 ## Server Setup (Back End)

-After installing both routing & state components with composer.
-Phase is ready to roll.
+After installing both routing & state components with composer, Phase is ready to roll.
+No really.
+Thats all the required setup.
+For more customization options, a 'phased' config is exposed and can be published. `php artisan vendor:publish --provider="Phased\Routing\PhaseServiceProvider" --tag="config"`

 ## Routing